GWM Tank 500

-The Tank 500 (坦克500) or GWM Tank 500 is a full-size luxury SUV produced by Great Wall Motor under the Tank marque.
+The GWM Tank 500 or Tank 500 (坦克500) is a full-size luxury SUV produced by Great Wall Motor under the Tank marque.
 It is the second model to be introduced from the brand after the Tank 300, and seats seven passengers across three rows.
 Its pickup truck counterpart is marketed as the Great Wall Shanhai Cannon.

 Overview

 The Tank 500 was revealed on 29 August 2021 at the Chengdu Auto Show, and was officially launched on 18 March 2022 in China.
 There are six models in four versions: business version, sport version, customized version, and black warrior version.

 The Tank 500 is based on a body-on-frame chassis, locking front and rear differentials, and impressive off-road capability including 8.8 in ground clearance, a 31.5 in wading depth, and a 29.6º approach angle.
 The vehicle features a fully digital dashboard, with a 12.3-inch screen for the driver, and a 14.6-inch screen in the centre stack for infotainment.